MYAS BASKETBALL GUIDELINES FOR TEAMS AND ORGANIZATIONS

 - A “renegade” team is defined as any team that is comprised of players who all reside in the same community or attend the same school, but who have chosen to bypass the local traveling association.

-MINNEAPOLIS AND ST. PAUL BASKETBALL COALITIONS EXCEPTION (for the winter season)
+MINNEAPOLIS AND ST. PAUL BASKETBALL CLARIFICATION (for the winter season)

 PAROCHIAL SCHOOL CLARIFICATION (for the winter season)